turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 As a new software developer, what kind of story do you want your resume to tell about you?

 #### Section 1: Contents of a Technical Resume include:
-1. Contact Information, title and headline (optional)
+1. Contact information, title, and headline (optional)
 2. Resume Summary (optional)
 3. Skils and Keywords
 4. Technical Projects